ISO 2247 Vibration Package Tests at Low-Frequency Vibrations

 ISO 2234, Packaging – Complete, filled transport packages and unit loads – Stacking tests using static load

-Scope of ISO 2247 Filled Transport Packages and Unit Load Testing
+ISO 2247 Filled Transport Packages and Unit Load Testing Procedures

 There are two common procedures when dealing with vibration testing at low frequencies.
 Wherever possible, both tests are conducted in atmospheric conditions identical to those used for conditioning.
 These conditions are particularly important for the materials or application of the test specimen.
 However, if these conditions are unavailable, the conditioning is carried out as closely as possible.

 The test specimen is placed on the vibration table with the predetermined attitude.
-The centre of its lowest face or its centre of gravity must be placed as near as practicable to the centre of the table.
+The center of its lowest face or its center of gravity must be placed as near as practicable to the center of the table.
 If the test specimen is not secured to the table, it may be fenced.

 If a superimposed load is required, the loading procedure shall comply with ISO 2234.